 Your morning will more often than not set you up for your entire day.

 If that morning is rushed, chaotic or groggy from lack of sleep, your productivity will most likely suffer.
-Use the following morning routine tips to create some new habits and get the most out of your mornings.
+Use the following ideas for morning routines to create some new habits and get the most out of your mornings.

 1. Write down what you want to get done